Vaitheeswari05/AWS/README.md

-#AWS
-#I will upload the hands on AWS Archietecture in this respository
+I will upload the hands on AWS Archietecture in this respository